-WELL 2014 US Performance- Based System In-use Residential and non- residential New & Existing Asset SRI In Progress EU Smart Readiness Assessment System Testing Phase 9 Residential and non- residential New & Existing Asset / Operating (Method C) LEVEL(s) In Progress EU Reporting Framework Testing Phase Residential and non- residential New & Existing Asset/ Operating
+SRI In Progress EU Smart Readiness Assessment System Testin g Phase 9 Residential and non- residential New & Existing Asset / Operating (Method C) LEVEL(s) In Progress EU Reporting Framework Testin g Phase Residential and non- residential New & Existing Asset/ Operating

 LEED and BREEAM are considered as sustainability assessment systems that provide third-party verification for the construction, operations design of superior green buildings, as well as neighbourhoods and homes.
 The Well Building Standard (WELL) certification (US) focuses not only on the building occupants' health but also on their quality of living, productivity and well-being.
 Smart Readiness Indicator (SRI) is a new methodology with strong focus on the smart technologies of a building.
 The SRI is a recently proposed common EU scheme to assess buildings in terms of interaction with their occupants, connection to energy grids and efficient operation.
-Unlike the former described schemes, LEVEL(s) is a framework suitable for the common reporting of the core sustainability indicators (not a green buildings [13]), aiming to provide a framework with indicators and a common language for the performance of a building along its life cycle.
+Unlike the former described schemes, LEVEL(s) is a framework suitable for the common reporting of the core sustainability indicators (not a green building scheme) featured by the European Commission (The European framework for sustainable buildings [1]), aiming to provide a framework with indicators and a common language for the performance of a building along its life cycle.
 Environmental indicators - either from LCA, or cost, value and risk perspective - are paired with health and comfort indicators.